Skip to content

 UK internal promotion pay rises typically run 8-15% above current salary; external moves at the same level shift average 20-30%.
 The structural gap explains why the most reliable UK pay growth strategy is to change companies every 2-4 years rather than wait for internal progression.

 Implication: candidates focused on pay growth optimise for external moves; candidates focused on relationship and stability optimise for internal progression.
+Tactical playbook for the internal route: how to ask for a pay rise UK 2026; for the external route: how to negotiate a UK job offer.

 10. UK background-check rejection rates hover around 4-7% post-offer